esembera/PSD-Project/README.md

 # ReNewHouse

 We want to model the service offered by a house renovation company to its clients.
-The house renovation company service relies on the services offered by a set of plumbers, electrician, constructors, painters, furniture providers and designers
+The house renovation company service relies on the services offered by a set of plumbers, electrician, constructors, painters, furniture providers and designers.\
-Based on the requests of the client (the householder) contact them and select the best ones
+Based on the requests of the client (the householder), contact them and select the best ones.

 ## Members: